insinfo/galileo/packages/container/README.md

 # container
-A better IoC container for Angel, ultimately allowing Angel to be used without dart:mirrors.
+A better IoC container for Galileo, ultimately allowing Galileo to be used without dart:mirrors.